 It’s been a long time since I have attended a writing workshop or writing group, though I have done so in the past.
 This is mainly because I have been spending my time worrying more about writing out what I have in my head as first drafts than polishing up pieces for potential readers.

-I have made some fantastic progress on writing my main fantasy series.
+I have made some fantastic progress with writing longer fiction.
 This is going to be a long term process, though, and recently I decided to write more short stories.
 I miss getting more writing finished in a faster time frame and I know when I am ready to to send out books to agents or perspective publishers then having a track record of publishing short fiction will be beneficial, especially if I can get into some top magazines.

 That isn’t going to be easy, the sort of magazines I am aiming for only accept a tiny number of the submissions they receive.
 It’s been a while since I regularly wrote short fiction and I am going to have to make sure my work really shines to increase my chances.
 I have found myself obsessing over comma placements and overthinking whole paragraphs.